-In conclusion, it is clear that academic libraries must drastically shift their services to meet the needs of students and scholars in the digital world.
+In conclusion, it is clear that academic libraries must dramatically shift their services to meet the needs of students and scholars in the digital world.
 Some libraries are already beginning to do so.
-These services tend to be proactive, and contrast with the relatively passive role academic libraries have played in the past.
-They also often demand much closer collaborations between librarians, scholars, students, and IT specialists and each other.
-It is now up to us to demonstrate our value in this evolving landscape.
+These services tend to be proactive, and contrast with the relatively passive role libraries have played in the past.
+They also often demand much closer collaborations between librarians, scholars, students and IT specialists, and each other.